A Leap among Quantum Computing and Quantum Neural Networks: A Survey: The Quest for Quantum Supremacy

 Generally speaking, there are several definitions of quantum speedup. \quotes{Provable quantum speedup} stems from the existence of a mathematical proof that there is not any classical algorithm that can perform better than the quantum one~\citep{grover1997quantum,bennett1997strengths}.
 A different concept is expressed by the \quotes{strong quantum speedup}~\citep{papageorgiou2013measures} which considers the performance of the best classical algorithm.
-Shor's algorithm~\citep{shor1994algorithms,shor1999polynomial} is an instance of such a definition.
+Shor's algorithm~\citep{shor1994algorithms} is an instance of such a definition.
 Indeed, although classical algorithms require super-polynomial cost in the number of digits, the proof of an exponential lower bound for classical factorization has not been found yet.
-Thus, one typically adopts the concept of quantum speedup by referring to the case in which the comparison is raised among the best known classical algorithm, which, however, might not the best possible one, and its quantum counterpart.
+Thus, one typically adopts the concept of quantum speedup by referring to \h{the comparison} among the best known classical algorithm, which might not \h{be} the best possible one, and its quantum counterpart.